PMArkive/NintendoClients_wiki/DAuth-Server.md

 This server is at: https://dauth-lp1.ndas.srv.nintendo.net

-Most Switch servers can only be accessed after acquiring a device authorization token from the dauth server.
+Most Switch servers can only be accessed after acquiring a device authentication token from the dauth server.
 The dauth server only accepts requests with a valid client certificate.
 Every Switch has its own certificate, which stored in [PRODINFO](https://switchbrew.org/wiki/Calibration).

 The dauth server takes form-encoded requests and responds with json-encoding.
-Also, this server uses the alternative base64 table (with '-' and '_' instead of '+' and '/'), and the client does not add any padding characters.
+Also, the urlsafe base64 table is used (with '-' and '_' instead of '+' and '/'), and the client does not add any padding characters.

 ## Headers
 | Header | Description |